bobbingwide/thisis/readme.txt

 ThisIs... is my third attempt to develop a theme using Full Site Editing.
 It's the first one where I tried to use the Site Editor to build the theme.

-Some of the templates and template parts that I build are exported to `.htm` files.
+Some of the templates and template parts that I built are exported to `.htm` files.
 Since the file extensions are not `.html` then these files will not be found by the Site Editor until manually renamed.